 To avoid any dust or any other materials getting into your eye during sleep, consider patching it for the night.

 Prednisone or prednisolone is the medication that is aimed at reducing swelling and reducing, fighting inflammation, it is not a medication against Bell’s palsy.
-Please read the separate post for more details (coming soon).
+Please read the separate article for more details – “Can Prednisone help with recovery after Bell’s palsy?”.

 Stretching is definitely useful, but on the other hand, you should not overdo it.
-Please read the separate post for more details (coming soon).
+Please read the separate post for more details – “Does stretching of facial muscles after Bell’s palsy help?“.

 After 7 years or 10 years or 20 years or 30 years, the answer is: absolutely yes.